 Organization.
 The Andean Presidential Council, composed of the presidents of the member states, is the highest-level body of the Andean Integration System (SAI).
 The Commission and the Andean Council of Foreign Ministers are legislative bodies.
 The General Secretariat is the executive body and the Andean Parliament is the deliberative body of the SAI.
 The Court of Justice, which began operating in 1984, resolves disputes between members and interprets legislation.
-The SAI has other institutions: Andean Development Corporation (CAF), Latin American Reserve Fund (FLAR), Simón Bolívar Andean University, Andean Business Advisory Council, Andean Labour Advisory Council and various Social Agreements.
+The SAI has other institutions: Andean Development Corporation (CAF), Latin American Reserve Fund (FLAR), Simon Bolivar Andean University, Andean Business Advisory Council, Andean Labour Advisory Council and various Social Agreements.

-Further to the treaty signed by 12 South American countries in May 2008, it is anticipated that the Andean Community will gradually be integrated into the new Union of South American Nations.
+Further to the treaty signed by 12 South American countries in Dec.
+2004, the Andean Community will gradually be integrated into the new South American Community of Nations.